EPFL-VILAB/XTConsistency/README.md

    python -m train multiperceptual_normal --k 2 --random-select
    ```

-   The full list of options can be found in the `train.py` file.

 3) The losses and visualizations are logged in Visdom.
 This can be accessed via `[server name]/env/[job name]` eg. `localhost:8888/env/normaltarget_allperceps`.